 - The name of the VA domain that you are on

 Contact your systems administrator if you need help.
 The VA web site serves as an interface to generate reports from VA data for queries in which the user would normally have to write SAS programs.
-A variety of pre-formated reports are available for download such as annual inpatient and outpatient costs per patient, and the number of unique patients at a medical center, regional network (VISN), or the entire VA system.
+A variety of pre-formatted reports are available for download such as annual inpatient and outpatient costs per patient, and the number of unique patients at a medical center, regional network (VISN), or the entire VA system.
 An Austin timesharing account is required to run custom reports.

 MCA Department Level Extract

 The Managerial Cost Accounting (MCA) data can be used to identify costs for a medical center or department.
 MCA data exist since fiscal year 2000.
 These data are available as National Data Extract (NDE) Files at the VA Corporate Data Warehouse.

 Financial Management System (FMS) Data

 We recommend that analysts use the Managerical Cost Accounting System ALBCC extract as the source of department level costs, as it contains for detail that FMS data.
 FMS is the source of the MCA ALBCC data.
 Persons interested in details of the FMS system can learn more by reading chapter 3.2 of the HERC Micro-Cost Handbook, however, this guide is now out of date, and does not include the format information needed to read the most recent FMS data files.

 Tabulate VA inpatient stays per bedsection.
 These instructions describe how to use the VHA Service Support Center (VSSC) data reports to tabulate the number of inpatient days and inpatient stays in each bedsection.
 These data are available on VINCI.